bizlett/wedding-rsvp/README.md

 <a></a>

-### **Existing Features**
+### **Functionality**

 * Register functionality

 I created a form where the user can choose a username and a password.
 I have used the pattern attribute to only allow certain characters for the username and password.
-Correct feedback will be displayed whenever the user doesn't meet the pattern critera.
+Feedback is displayed whenever the user doesn't meet the pattern critera.

 Before creating the new account, the function will check in the database if the username already exists.
-If so, correct feedback will be displayed to the user so they can choose another username.

-The password will be stored with the help of the password generate hash so it is stored safely.
-After the registration was succesfull, the user is redirected to the add guest form to add their first guest.
+If so, feedback will be displayed to the user so they can choose another username.
+The password is stored with the help of the password generate hash so it is stored safely.
+After the registration is succesful, the user is redirected to the add guest form to add their first guest.

-In case the user wrongfully clicked on register instead of log in, a link to the log in page is provided so the user doesn't have to go back.
+In case the user mistakenly clicks on register instead of log in, a link to the log in page is provided so the user doesn't have to go back.

-I have also implemented a 'Go back to the homepage' link so the user doesn't have to use the back button of the browser in case they want to go back to the homepage.
+I have also included a 'Go back to the homepage' link so the user doesn't have to use the back button of the browser in case they want to go back to the homepage.

 I have used a variable (register) to make the difference between the register and sign-in form.
 When register is equal to True, text for the register form is displayed.
 Otherwise, text for the login form is displayed.
 This means I have just one form for the register and log in functionality.

 * Log in and out functionality

-After signing in, the user will be redirected to the dashboard where the user can see any guest information they have added.

-In case the user doesn't have any guests added to their profile, the user will be redirected to the blank dashboard where card notes a call to action to add a guest.
+After signing in, the user is redirected to the dashboard where the user can see any guest information they have added.
+If the user doesn't have any guests added to their profile, they will be redirected to the blank dashboard where a card notes a call to action to add a guest.
+If they have guests, these are displayed on single cards so the user can quickly the information.

-I created a form where the user can fill in its username and password which will be verified with the information stored in the database.

-When the wrong information is being filled in, the correct feedback will be provided to the user.
-In case the user wrongfully clicked on sign-in instead of register, a link to the register page is provided so the user doesn't have to go back.

-I have also implemented a 'Go back to the homepage' link so the user doesn't have to use the back button of the browser in case rthey want to go back to the homepage.
+After logging out, the user is redirected back to the login page.

 * Add multiple guests per user

 I have created a form with the various input fields where the user can fill in the information to add a new guest.
 The form is accessed via the 'add guest' button on the dashboard or via the nav link in the dropdown nav bar.
 There is no limit to the number of guests a user can add.

-I have also added a cancel button that allows the user to go back to the dashboard in case the user doesn't want to proceed.
+I have also added a cancel button that allows the user to go back to the dashboard in case the user changes their mind.

 * CRUD Functions:
     * Create: add various guests RSVPs with food choices unique to them